Mess dress uniform: U.S. Army

+The Army blue mess uniform is considered equivalent to black tie, and consists of the mess jacket, trousers, white semiformal dress shirt with a turndown collar, black bow tie, and black cummerbund.
+The Army blue evening mess uniform is considered equivalent to white tie/tails, and consists of the same jacket and trousers, but with a white formal dress shirt with a wing collar, white single-breasted vest, and white bow tie.
+There are White versions of both the Blue Mess and Blue evening Mess uniforms.
+The main difference is the use of a white jacket, and a black pants.

 Miniature medals are suspended on ribbons one half the width of their normal counterparts, and are worn on the left lapel.
 Exceptions to the miniature medals are the Medal of Honor, the Presidential Medal of Freedom (although the PMF also includes an optional miniature version), and authorized foreign neck-borne decorations (e.g., Knight Commander of Order of the Bath, Commander of the Order of Military Merit, et al.) Individual and unit awards that consist of ribbons only are not worn on the mess uniform.
 Miniature versions of combat and special skill badges are worn above the miniature medals, along with miniature versions of Ranger and Special Forces shoulder tabs, made of enameled metal.
 Marksmanship and driver/mechanic badges are not worn on the mess uniform.
 Regimental distinctive insignia is worn on the right lapel.
 Identification badges worn on service uniform pockets, such as the Drill Sergeant Identification Badge, Presidential Service Badge, Recruiter Badge, Office of the Joint Chiefs of Staff Identification Badge, et al., are worn between the top and middle buttons on the applicable side of the mess uniform.

 The lapels of enlisted mess uniforms are uniformly dark blue, rather than utilizing a branch color.
 Enlisted rank insignia is worn on the sleeve in the same manner as on the service uniform tunic.
 Below, on both sleeves, are long service stripes in place of the shorter stripes used on the service uniform.
 The same longer service stripes were worn on both sleeves of the blue dress uniform tunic until the blue dress uniform was reconfigured to be the Army's service uniform and replace the green service uniform.